Deploy via a Kubernetes Deployment#

 One way to deploy the application would be to have the images for the front-end and back-end microservice containers already created (via CI/CD) and stored in an image repository.
 You can then create Kubernetes deployments (YAML) and use those to deploy the application.
 We will do that now.

-If not logged in via the CLI, click on the dropdown arrow next to your name in the top-right and select Copy Login Command.
+If you are not logged in via the CLI, access your cluster via the web console, then click on the dropdown arrow next to your name in the top-right and select Copy Login Command.

-A new tab will open and select the authentication method you are using (in our case it's github)
+A new tab will open and select the authentication method you are using.

 Click Display Token